-Expat children are allowed to attend Turkish public schools.
-However, the standard of education varies.
+Expat children are able to attend Turkish public schools, but the standard of education varies.
 Also, as Turkish is the language of instruction at all public schools, most expat parents choose to send their children to a private or international school in Turkey.

 Public schools in Turkey

 Education in Turkey is compulsory for all children from primary through to secondary school.
 Primary and secondary education in public schools is free to all children, including Turkish nationals and foreigners.

 High school education in Turkey is comprised of different branches, including general, vocational and technical schools, with each having a different educational focus.
 Upon finishing their secondary education, students are awarded the Lise Diplomasi (Secondary School Diploma), which secures the right to partake in nationwide exams for university entry.